Digits88/is_wds_admin/README.md

 ### 1.1 ###

-* Minor code cleanup to make more WDS/WP standard.
+* Minor code cleanup to make more WDS/WP standard
+* WDS SSO Support
+* Removed support for PHP 5.2 for WDS SSO Support

 ### 1.0.0 ###